rcl-cloud-apps/docs/installation/wordpress.md

 - You should see the WordPress install page.
 If you do not see this page, wait for a few more minutes for the site to be installed in the App Service Plan

-- Select the language and click the 'Continue' button.
+- Select the language and click the 'Continue' button

 ![image](../images/installation/wordpress-install-lang.PNG)